katiepetersonn/tictactoe/README.md

 //Created a index.html.
 Added necessary HTML tags, including script and link tags to link the JavaScript and CSS respectively, ensured these were connected using console.log and changing the body background.
 // Constructed a "gameboard" using the table tag, so it displayed a 3x3 grid.
 Used id's so I could target the individual boxes.
 // Added a "reset" button.
+//Styled the scoreCounter, using position absolute and positioning from the top.

 JavaSript: